neelkamath/khana-cook/README.md

 ## Contributing

-The access token gets stored in `localStorage` under the key `accessToken`.
+The access token gets saved under the key `accessToken` in `localStorage`.

 ## License